List of awards and nominations received by Amy Winehouse: Popjustice £20 Music Prize

-The Popjustice £20 Music Prize is an annual prize awarded by a panel of judges organized by music Web site Popjustice to the singer(s) of the best British pop single of the past year.
+The Popjustice £20 Music Prize is an annual prize awarded by a panel of judges organized by UK music website Popjustice to the singer(s) of the best British pop single of the past year.
 To qualify, a single must be by (a) British artist(s) and have been released within the 12 months before the award nominations in July.
 Winehouse received one award from one nomination.

 Premios 40 Principales

 Premios 40 Principales is an awards ceremony hosted annually by the Spanish radio channel Los 40 Principales.
 Winehouse was nominated once.